 How to order

 Please telephone our office to discuss your requirements, we would be pleased to advise you on the most suitable model for your requirements and provide a quotation.
-For standard trailers we accept a verbal order and we will post you an acknowledgement with prices within a few days.
+For standard trailers we accept a verbal order and we will post or e-mail you an acknowledgement with prices within a few days.
 Some trailers are available from stock but most will be built to order.
 We will give an estimated delivery time but this cannot be guaranteed.
 Payment will be required either prior to, or on collection or delivery.
 We do not require a deposit unless the trailer is a special build.
+The preferred payment method is BACS transfer but Debit cards are also accepted.
+We do not accept credit card payments.

 This site is the most up to date source of price information.